DP4204 Interactive Product Design Assignment

 - Help user to understand English grammar

-- Create learning solution that is fun and not conventional (such as learning in class)
+- Create a learning solution that is fun and not conventional (such as learning in class)

-Here are the prototype of our app.
-Before get in to learning, user can choose level and topic.
+Here is the prototype of our app.
+Before getting into learning, user can choose level and topic.
 Then, in its main feature, user will learn about vocabularies, lip reading, its sign language, English grammar, review the lesson, and get a score.

 For myself, this assignment is challenging in a good way because of the topic given.
-It remind me that in doing design, I need to put a great care to the users who have their own uniqueness.
+It reminds me that in doing design, I need to put a great care to the users who have their own uniqueness.
 By doing this assignment with the steps given, I learned that in designing things, I need to look both of the big picture (such as the user insight) and the details (such as the pain point, the need to learn lip reading).
-I also became more aware to how a person interact with system, their needs, and emotions.
+I also became more aware of how a person interacts with a system, their needs, and emotions.